rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 b. **Drag the RhoStudio icon to the Applications folder alias** (in the direction of the arrow).
 This will copy the suite's main executables and some other useful files to the Applications folder of the development Mac.

+### STEP 2: Install the Java Development Kit
+RhoStudio relies on desktop Java, which Apple stopped including with Mac OS X as of version 10.7 (Lion).
+This is different than the version of Java that might already be on your system for browsers.
+RhoMobile supports JDK 6.0 and higher. [**Download the latest JDK** from Java.com](http://www.java.com/en/download/).
+Open the downloaded disk image, double-click the package within it and follow prompts to install the JDK.